ewjay/fapiwiki/FAPI_Meeting_Notes_2018-04-11.rst

 IIW (John)
 --------------
 * John presented FAPI in the pre-IIW OpenID Workshop.
 * Not much discussion about open banking in IIW.
-A lot of discussion was about DID and blockchain.
+A lot of discussions was about DID and blockchain.
 * This time around, IIW was more focused on the education side and not too new thing came up.
 * Kazue's session on ZKP was very useful to understand the math around it.
 (Justin)
 * It was a revelation for Justin that Git actually is a Hash graph and blockchain!